About Me

 • Childhood – 12 years at The Actors Orphanage, Chertsey, Surrey UK

-• Daughter is ceramic artist Abby Salsbury http://butterpieproductions.com
+• Daughter is a ceramic artist Abby Salsbury https://butterpieproductions.com

 In The Works